- You are here:

 If you have symptoms (fever, cough, shortness of breath or even mild, early symptoms that you suspect might be COVID-19), don’t wait for a test to self-isolate.
 Call your healthcare provider only if your illness becomes more severe, especially if you are experiencing shortness of breath.
 If you have a medical emergency, call 911 and tell the dispatcher your symptoms.
 People who are not at high risk of severe illness may not need to be evaluated in person or tested for COVID-19.
 Not everyone with symptoms will be tested right away.

-- TOTAL OF 12 POSITIVE CASES IN OURAY COUNTY - 7 recovered, 1 death
+- TOTAL OF 13 POSITIVE CASES IN OURAY COUNTY - 1 non-resident case

 - 2 suspected positives (anti-body tests)